bwsw/sj-platform/SJDocs/source/SJ_Engines.rst

 If the module has a state the data is stored at the moment of checkpoint.
 In case of a falure the stored data from the state will be recovered and the module will be restarted.

 If there is no state the checkpoint is performed and the cycle starts again from receiving a new message.

+.. tip:: The engine utilizes methods provided by its module.
+The description of the methods you can find at the :ref:`regular-module` section.

 .. _Batch_Streaming_Engine: